- Site Analysis

 For more detail, refer to BRANZ Bulletin 586 Embedded floor heating.

 Radiators – in which warm water is circulated to a radiator in each room – have similar advantages and disadvantages to underfloor hydronic systems.
-With radiators, the water is most commonly heated in a boiler powered by gas, though some may use wood, oil or electricity.
+With radiators, the water is most commonly heated in a boiler powered by gas, though some may use wood, wood pellets or electricity.
 Some types of heat pump can also supply the heat for radiators.

 - www.smarterhomes.org.nz – heating